FarinaMatteo/multiflow/README.md

 Happy to see you here ✨

 ## Updates 🗞️
-[March 8th, 2024] - Public Repo online, the code will be out very soon!
+[April 29th, 2024] - The pruning masks for all models are now available [here](https://drive.google.com/drive/folders/11DDZsEFV86YsXHFvLqIXHL_prwsNaqpg?usp=drive_link) ✂️
 [April 9th, 2024] - Code Released!
 I am working on a tutorial on how to add support for arbitrary `nn.Module` instances.
 Stay tuned!
+[March 8th, 2024] - Public Repo online, the code will be out very soon!

 ## Install all dependencies 💻
 This project was developed with Python-3.10.8 and tested under Ubuntu-22.04.
 You can find all dependencies in the `deps` folder, both as a standard list of pip requirements and as a conda environment.
 To create a conda environment for this project, run `conda env create -f deps/environment.yaml`.
 To install dependencies using pip, run `pip install -r deps/requirements.txt`.